patthoege/hangmangame-pp3-python/README.md

 + Additionally, any input other than a single letter will be considered invalid, and it will not result in the deduction of a life.
   * ![Possible Outcomes](assets/images-readme/invalid-guess.png)

-#### Play Again:
+#### Next Round:
-Whether the player wins or loses the game, a banner of `Play Again` with its current `Victory` or `Game Over` will be displayed.
-The player has the option to continue playing or quit the game.
+After the game, regardless of whether the player wins or loses, a prompt will appear asking if they wish to continue with their current `Victory` or `Game Over`.
+The player can choose to keep playing or quit the game.
   * ![Possible Outcomes](assets/images-readme/victory.png)
   * ![Possible Outcomes](assets/images-readme/game-over.png)